StanislavHrusanov/Basic-Syntax-Conditional-Statements-and-Loops/README.md

 # Conditional statements and loops
-A few problems solutions from my training in Softuni.
+A few problem solutions from my training in Softuni.